AIDASoft/podio/doc/associations.md

-# Associationg unrelated objects with each other
+# Associating unrelated objects with each other
 Sometimes it is necessary to build associations between objects whose datatypes are not related via a `OneToOneRelation` or a `OneToManyRelation`.
 These *external relations* are called *Associations* in podio, and they are implemented as a